akshitagupta15june/OSASense/README.md

 #### The accuracy was approximately 77.02% by using SVM.
 As the accuracy by SVM was low so we used TensorFlow.
 TensorFlow is a free and open-source software library for dataflow and differentiable programming across a range of tasks.
 We have used tf.keras, a high-level API to build and train the model in TensorFlow and we got accuracy of 78.4%.

+When we add a new dataset in the previous one so the accuracy for increased.

 #### APP MOQUPS